dwiokt/Fraud-Analysis/README.md

 Insight:
 • COD transactions tend to carry higher fraud risk

-MySQL
+MySQL: SQL Analysis & Insights
-SQL Analysis & Insights
+---

 1. Total Case
 This query is used to identify the total number of customer reports related to delivered but not received cases recorded in the system.

 select count(*) as "Total_Case_Reported" from fraud_analysis;

 Insight:
 Serves as the baseline for understanding the volume of cases handled by the operations team.

 2. Fraud Rate
 Calculates the percentage of confirmed fraud cases compared to total reports.

 select